doupkg/lapcord/README.md

 ## Features

-- Shows what you are editing in VSCode
+- Shows what you are editing in Lapce Editor
-- More soon!

 ## Preview